 On the compliance side, TriNet can help you navigate requirements related to the Affordable Care Act, COBRA, disability, workers compensation, and state filings.

-TriNet assess fees on a per employee per month basis.
-On the software review website G2 Crowd, TriNet ranks in the 73rd percentile in terms of HR software price.
+As is common with many HR and payroll management platforms, pricing for TriNet is quote-based.
+TriNet assesses fees on a monthly per-employee basis.
 Cost is impacted by the number of employees in your company, and the selection of additional services you plan to use with TriNet (i.e. benefits, HR).

 Here are what we see as the benefits of working with TriNet Payroll: